 Proper oral care is more than just supporting a stunning smile.
 Your teeth can indicate a variety of health concerns that most don’t even think about.
-Neglecting your teeth and gums poses a risk to your oral and overall health, which can potentially cause issues or increase your risk for conditions that you might expect to be unrelated.
+Did you know that neglecting your teeth and gums poses a risk to your oral and overall health?
+This can potentially cause issues or increase your risk for conditions that you might expect to be unrelated.

 Health Issues Caused or Exacerbated by Poor Oral Health